freedomofpress/securedrop-docs/docs/admin/installation/prepare_servers.rst

 with the exception of a nightly reboot after automatic upgrades are applied.
-Given this update schedule, with FDE enabled, the servers would become unreachable once every 24 hours until an administrator entered the full-disk encryption passphrase via the console, and during that time, sources and journalists would be unable to access your instance.
+Given this update schedule, with FDE enabled, the servers would become unreachable once every 24 hours until an administrator entered the full-disk encryption passphrase via the console, and during that time, *Sources* and *Journalists* would be unable to access your instance.

 The increased responsibility for administrators, as well as the daily downtime